sagemath/docker-images/README.md

 This change should be persistent and need not be repeated unless the Docker VM is uninstalled and reinstalled (or possibly if it is upgraded--TBD).

-To run the legacy Sage notebook server:

-    docker run -p 8080:8080 sagemath/sagemath sage -notebook

-Login: admin, password: sage

-Note that the default port for Sage notebook server is 8080, whereas we use 8888 by default for the Jupyter notebook.

 ### Rebuilding the container